mera-andrei-30127/Proiect-licenta/README.md

 -the application has a login+records module

-- all controller operations use API requests
+-all controller operations use API requests